CrazyCloudCraft/minecraft-bashs/.github/README.md

 ---
 ### What can I do with this?
 These scripts won't only restart or stop and start your server.
-Furthermore these scripts can create backups, keep your Software up to date and provide plugin updates for e.g. GeyserMC and Floodgate.
+Furthermore these scripts can create backups, keep your software up to date and provide plugin updates for e.g. GeyserMC and Floodgate.

 #### What you need to use the bash files:
 You need java to run the server you can [get a repository here](https://www.azul.com/downloads/?package=jdk)